Morb0/robust-docker/README.md

 ```
 *Note: application port can be changed by ASPNETCORE_URLS=http://+:5000*

-*Ports can be other if you change example configs, but exposed must be TCP/80 for Watchdog, TCP/1121 for server status API and UDP/1111 for game server*
+*Ports can be other if you change example configs, but exposed must be TCP/80 for Watchdog, TCP/1121 for server status API, UDP/1111 for game server and TCP/44880 for metrics*

 *But keep port 80 or ASPNETCORE_URLS (if you used this) so server can ping watchdog by localhost in container*